itsme-Subid/react-functionality-test/README.md

 </div>

 Welcome to the React-Functionality-Test repository!
-React-Functionality-Test is a visually stunning website built using React.js, TypeScript, Redux and Styled-Components.
+React-Functionality-Test is a visually stunning website built using React.js, TypeScript, Redux and CSS.
 The project is a front-end development endeavor and can be found on [GitHub](https://github.com/itsme-Subid/React-Functionality-Test).

 ## Getting Started